alihassan3413/learn-ai-by-building/README.md

 ---

 ## 📚 Learning Goals
-- Understand the fundamentals of AI (embeddings, vector databases, etc.)
+- Understand the fundamentals of AI to the Advance System (Complete AI Engineer)
 - Apply AI concepts in real-world use cases
 - Integrate AI features into **Laravel + Vue.js** applications
 - Strengthen problem-solving through building, not just reading